facebook/react-native-website/docs/troubleshooting.md

 npx react-native init --verbose
 ```

-When you're debugging a process or need to know a little more about the error being thrown, they may want to use the verbose option to dump out more logs and information to nail down their issue.
+When you're debugging a process or need to know a little more about the error being thrown, you may want to use the verbose option to output more logs and information to nail down your issue.

 Run the following command to your root directory.